 A Pop-up Shopping Cart on Mobile

-The pop-up on mobile may take the full screen or cover it partly.
+of mobile shopping carts are abandoned.
+This fact shows an urgent need for a better shopping cart experience to address this issue.
+The pop-up on mobile comes in handy for online stores without the navigation bar at the bottom of the screen.
+You can use the pop-up if the cart is opened by clicking on the header's icon.The pop-up on mobile may take the full screen or cover it partly.
 Note that it should be easy to close it with one hand: besides using the cross button, allow for swiping.
 The latter is quicker than manipulating the buttons.

 A Pop-up Shopping Cart on Desktop

-Should the pop-up let customers interact with the page?
+.Should the pop-up let customers interact with the page?
 The answer depends on whether you want to direct the attention to the cart or leave the page available to scroll and click on the products.

 b) What if you have to squeeze much information into the cart, such as product descriptions, delivery terms, and payment options?
 You can create an extended pop-up covering the screen almost entirely.
-Below we see a pop-up on the darkened background and a cross to close the window, indicating that we remain on the product page where we opened the cart.
+This is what our team did for the French IoT provider,

 Creating a full cart page is a standard pattern for online stores.
-These pages contain product lists, details, options, etc. (we’ll take a closer look at the shopping cart UX design further).
-Unlike a pop-up, a dedicated page makes the customer’s journey a bit longer.
-Such a variant is more convenient to accommodate more options, edit the cart with a lot of products, select items from different sellers, etc. For instance, you can add checkboxes in the shopping cart so that users select the products for the current purchase.
-Such functionality is more difficult to implement on pop-ups.
+These pages contain product lists, details, options, etc. (we'll take a closer look at the shopping cart UX design further).
+Unlike a pop-up, a dedicated page makes the customer's journey a bit longer.
+Such a variant is more convenient to accommodate more options, edit the cart with a lot of products, select items from different sellers, etc.

 A full cart page is also mobile-friendly.
-As smartphones have less screen space, it would be harder to substitute the page with a pop-up unless it takes the full screen.
-Creating a pop-up or a page on mobile stems from the
+As smartphones have less screen space, it would be harder to substitute the page with a pop-up unless it takes the entire screen.

-Many websites create a hybrid variant with a full cart on a separate page and a mini cart on a pop-up.
+Many eCommerce websites create a hybrid variant with a full cart on a separate page and a mini cart on a pop-up.
 As seen below on ThingPark Market, a small pop-up (a mini cart) turns up without overlapping the page and has a link to view the full cart.

-2. Adding Products to the Cart
+2. Adding Products to the Shopping Cart

 2.1 Organizing the Cart Pictogram